 So, you’ve been wearing your Holter monitor and letting it do its job.
 The data you receive about your heart will help you make the next step.

 If the monitor indicates irregular heart rhythms or patterns that could suggest sleep apnea, your doctor may recommend more testing to be sure of the diagnosis.
-In some cases, you may also be referred to a sleep specialist.
+In some cases, you may also be referred to a sleep specialist and even a cardiologist, depending on what’s going on.

 If your Holter monitor doesn’t find any issues but you still feel symptoms like excessive sleepiness or poor sleep, you should talk with your doctor about other possible causes.